2021 Junior Eurovision Song Contest ← Junior Eurovision Song Contest 2022 → Junior Eurovision Song Contest 2023

 - 🇦🇿 Azerbaijan – In January 2022, Eldar Rasulov, a member of Azerbaijani delegation, stated that the country must participate regardless where the contest is held in response to rumours that they would withdraw due to the upcoming contest being held in Armenia.
-However, by September 2022, the country’s broadcaster had yet to confirm their participation in the 2022 contest.
-The country ultimately did not appear on the final list of participants.
+However, the country ultimately did not appear on the final list of participants.

-- 🇪🇪 Estonia – In May 2022, Estonian broadcaster ERR announced that Estonia would not debut in the 2022 contest due to financial limitations, but did not close the door to future participation.
+- 🇪🇪 Estonia – In May 2022, Estonian broadcaster ERR announced that Estonia would not debut in the 2022 contest due to financial limitations, but would not close the door to future participation.

 - 🇩🇪 Germany – In August 2022, German broadcaster NDR confirmed that they will not be participating in 2022 due to a “creative break” and partial travel warnings for Armenia issued by the Federal Foreign Office.
-They will, however, still broadcast the contest, with a view of returning in 2023.
+NDR and KiKa would, however, still broadcast the contest, with a view of returning in 2023.

 - 🇮🇱 Israel – In June 2022, Israeli broadcaster KAN confirmed that they would not be participating in 2022 due to focusing their efforts on the Eurovision Song Contest.
 Israel last participated in 2018.

-- 🇲🇪 Montenegro – In May 2022, Montenegrin broadcaster RTCG announced that Montenegro would not return to the contest in 2022, due to lack of funds and focus on the adult version of the contest.
+- 🇲🇪 Montenegro – In May 2022, Montenegrin broadcaster RTCG announced that Montenegro would not return to the contest in 2022, due to lack of funds and focus on the Eurovision Song Contest.
 Montenegro last participated in 2015.

 - Belarus – Belarusian broadcaster BTRC was expelled from the EBU on 1 July 2021, therefore losing the rights to broadcast and participate in the contest unless another Belarusian broadcaster joins the EBU.
 In August 2021, it was confirmed that the suspension would last for three years, thus Belarus will not be able to compete until 2024 unless the EBU decides to reduce their punishment.

 - 🇷🇺 Russia – Despite having initially confirmed their participation on 13 February 2022, all EBU members from Russia announced their withdrawal from the union on 26 February, in response to their exclusion from the Eurovision Song Contest 2022 due to the Russian invasion of Ukraine.
-On 1 March, a further statement from the EBU announced that it had suspended its Russian members from its governance structures.
 On 26 May, the EBU made effective the suspension of its Russian members, causing Russia to indefinitely lose broadcasting and participation rights for future Eurovision events, including Junior Eurovision.
-The Russian selection process for the 2022 contest was therefore cancelled, with an alternative competition similar in format to Junior Eurovision, called Nashe pokoleniye (English: Our Generation), to be held in the autumn in Moscow.
+The Russian selection process for the 2022 contest was therefore cancelled, with an alternative competition similar in format to Junior Eurovision, called Nashe pokoleniye (English: Our Generation), to be held in spring 2023

 |← Junior Eurovision Song Contest 2021 • Junior Eurovision Song Contest 2022 • Junior Eurovision Song Contest 2023 →|